ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/SAI.md

 The SAI constructor requires the above pins as well as direction of data transfer (transmitter or receiver).
 Optionally the SAITransmitter and SAIReceiver classes can be used requiring only the pins.

-Note for full duplex two objects will need to be instantiated.
+Note that for full duplex, two objects will need to be instantiated.

 ### Frame Formats
 | Data Type | Field | Description |